-- -3.
-Innovations - Academy maintain an accurate accounting of ethnic and racial balance of students enrolled in the school.

-- Innovations Academy will eengage in ongoing recruitment and outreach efforts annually which are comparable with the first year of the charter. - Host information sessions at a variety of times and days of the week.
+- maintain an accurate accounting of ethnic and racial balance of students enrolled in the school. - engage in ongoing recruitment and outreach efforts annually which are comparable with the first year of the charter. - Host information sessions at a variety of times and days of the week.